 • swelling;

-• diseases of the cardiovascular and endocrine direction;
+• diseases of the cardiovascular and endocrine areas;

-• toxicosis in pregnant women in the later stages;
+• toxicosis in pregnant women in late stages;

-Diagnosis can be made even in children who are suspected of having vesicoureteral reflux.
-If one of the parents has problems in the kidney part, then the kids will be sent for examination to exclude all possible anomalies from this area, which are transmitted at the genetic level from mom or dad.
+Diagnostics can be prescribed even for children who are suspected of having vesicoureteral reflux.
+If one of the parents has problems with the kidney part, the children will be sent for examination to exclude all possible anomalies in this area that are transmitted at the genetic level from mom or dad.

 Preliminary preparation

-If the patient wants to get the most correct answer on the analysis, he will need to carefully prepare, starting with getting rid of the constantly accumulating gases in the intestines.
-It is they who can cause the ultrasound of the kidneys with dopplerography to be difficult from the visual side of the issue.
-To avoid this, you need to follow a few simple preparation tips:
+If the patient wants to get the most correct answer from the analysis, he will need to carefully prepare, starting with getting rid of the constantly accumulating gases in the intestines.
+They may be the reason why performing an ultrasound of the kidneys with Dopplerography will be difficult from the visual side of the issue.
+To avoid this, you need to follow a few simple tips on preparation:

-• exclude vegetables and fruits, cabbage in any form, muffins and other bakery products, legumes, juices, soda and milk from the diet a couple of days before the scheduled date;
+• exclude vegetables and fruits, cabbage in any form, baked goods and other baked goods, legumes, juices, soda and milk from the diet a couple of days before the target date;

-• on the advice of a doctor, you can take medications from the enterosorbent group, but with an eye on possible chronic diseases like diabetes or hypertension;
+• according to the doctor’s instructions, you can take medications from the enterosorbent group, but keeping an eye on possible chronic diseases like diabetes or hypertension;

-• appoint a study of the vessels of the kidneys in the first half of the day to go to the clinic on an empty stomach.
+• Schedule a kidney vascular test for the first half of the day so you can go to the clinic on an empty stomach.

 If for some reason it was not possible to schedule an examination in the morning and it was postponed to the afternoon, then a light breakfast is allowed.
-But in this case, the difference between eating and going to the doctor should be at least 6 hours.
-It is not recommended to go to the uzist even after a colonoscopy, as there will be a lot of air in the intestine, making it difficult to carefully visualize.
+But in this case, the difference between eating and going directly to the doctor should be at least 6 hours.
+It is not recommended to go to an ophthalmologist after a colonoscopy, since there will be a lot of air in the intestines, making thorough visualization difficult.

 Methodology

-Ultrasound of the vessels of the kidneys does not bring discomfort to a person and does not harm health.
+Ultrasound of the kidney vessels does not cause discomfort to the person and does not harm health.

-Modern examination of the vessels of the kidneys with Doppler does not present any particular difficulties.
-At the appointment, the patient will be asked to undress to the level of the waist, remove jewelry in the area where the direct examination will be carried out.
-After that, the person will be asked to lie down on the couch for convenience.
+Modern examination of renal vessels with Doppler is not particularly difficult.
+At the appointment, the patient will be asked to undress to the waist level and remove jewelry in the area where the actual examination will be performed.
+After this, the person will be asked to lie down on the couch for comfort.

-In order for the renal arteries to look really good on the monitor, the doctor must ensure close contact between the skin and the sensor of the device.
-For this, a special gel is used, which does not carry any toxic hazard.
-Only after that, the diagnostician begins the direct procedure, slowly moving the sensor over the skin.
+In order for the renal arteries to be truly visible on the monitor, the doctor must ensure close contact between skin and the device sensor.
+For this, a special gel is used that does not pose any toxic danger.
+Only after this the diagnostician begins the actual procedure, slowly moving the sensor across the skin.

-During the diagnostic process, a person can hear different sounds that come from the speakers of the device.
+During the diagnostic process, a person can hear different sounds, which come from the speakers of the device.
 They should not be scared, as this is a normal situation.
-In this way, the body reacts to changes in blood flow parameters.
-But if a sharp sound at elevated tones is heard from the speaker of the device, then this may indicate a blockage of the blood passage.
+In this way, the body reacts to changes in blood flow indicators.
+But if a sharp, high-pitched sound is heard from the speaker of the device, this may indicate a blockage of the blood passage.

-The information received on Doppler ultrasound is entered into an electronic database, and a copy is given to the person who applied for help in his hands so that he can pass it on to the attending physician.
-Upon request, a person can be given pictures created on thermal paper.
-They will capture the identified deviations and problem areas, for example, if the size of the vein section does not meet the standards.
+The information obtained from Doppler ultrasound is entered into an electronic database, and a copy is given to the person seeking help so that he can pass it on to the attending physician.
+Upon request, a person can be given photographs created on thermal paper.
+They will show detected deviations and problem areas, for example, if the size of a vein section does not meet the standards.

-In general, dopplerography of the renal arteries takes no more than half an hour.
-At the end of the event, the gel is wiped off the skin with a regular napkin, and the person can go home, to work, or immediately to an appointment with a specialized specialist to receive an answer on a possible diagnosis.
-He will not feel discomfort and does not need further observation.
+In general, Doppler ultrasound of the renal arteries takes no more than half an hour.
+At the end of the event, the gel is wiped off the skin with a regular napkin, and the person can go home, to work, or immediately to an appointment with a specialized specialist to get an answer. possible diagnosis.
+He will not feel any discomfort and does not need further observation.

-Thanks to ultrasound, the doctor will be able to assess the blood flow in the vessels that feed the kidneys - are there any pathologies, and if any, at what stage of development they are.
+Thanks to ultrasound, the doctor will be able to assess the blood flow in the vessels supplying the kidneys - whether there are pathologies, and if there are any, at what stage of development they are.

-On the basis of the data obtained, it is possible to discard false diagnoses that could be made without an ultrasound examination, to resolve the issue of the degree of inevitability of surgical treatment and to prescribe the optimal complex of treatment without surgery.
+Based on the data obtained, it is possible to discard false diagnoses that could have been made without an ultrasound examination and resolve the issue of the degree of inevitability surgical treatment and prescribe the optimal treatment package without surgery.

 The process is as follows:

-• all blood elements are in constant motion, while they are able to reflect the ultrasound signal;
+• all blood elements are in constant motion, while they are able to reflect an ultrasound signal;

 • the reflected signal is processed by a special computer program;

-• the output is a color picture with a visual visualization of the blood supply vessel;
+• the output is a color image with a clear visualization of the blood supply vessel;

-• according to the result of the study, the doctor draws conclusions - how well the kidney is supplied with oxygen and nutrients through the blood, whether there are seals in the vascular passages or the threat of their occurrence.
+• Based on the results of the study, the doctor draws conclusions - how well the kidney is supplied with oxygen through the blood and nutrients, whether there are seals in the vascular passages or the threat of their occurrence.

 The majority of patients referred for duplex scanning of the renal arteries are people:

-• with persistent hypertension, which is not amenable to antihypertensive drugs.
-Doctors are especially alarmed by high blood pressure in young people - there are suspicions of a pathology in the area of the renal vasculature;
+• with persistent hypertension that does not respond to antihypertensive drugs.
+Doctors are especially concerned about the increased arterial pressure in young people - there is a suspicion of pathology in the area of the renal vasculature;

-• who have a predisposition to stenosis, thrombosis, rupture of blood vessels, the development of aneurysms;
+• who have a predisposition to stenosis, thrombosis, vascular ruptures, and the development of aneurysms;

 • suffering from diabetic nephropathy;

-• under the control of an oncologist with a suspected lesion in the area of the renal arteries.
+• under the supervision of an oncologist with suspected lesions in the area of the renal arteries.

-Appropriate equipment is currently available in almost all clinics, hospitals and hospitals.
-Also recently, the branch system of medical advisory centers has been widely developed.
+Today, the corresponding equipment is available in almost all clinics, hospitals and clinics. also in Lately The branch system of medical consultation centers is widely developing.

 Preparing for duplex scanning

-To examine the kidneys and blood supplying arteries, preparatory measures are necessary - to reduce gas formation to the intestines.
+To examine the kidneys and blood supplying arteries, preparatory measures are necessary to reduce gas formation in the intestines.
 For this:

-• a few days before the procedure, exclude fatty foods, dairy products, confectionery, fruits and vegetables (especially legumes in any form, cabbage) from the diet;
+• a few days before the procedure, exclude fatty foods, dairy products from the diet, confectionery, fruits and vegetables (especially legumes in any form, cabbage);

-• a few hours to exclude the use of chewing gum, as well as smoking;
+• stop using it for a few hours chewing gum, as well as smoking;

-• dopleography should be done on an empty stomach (more precisely, eating should occur at least 8-9 hours before the study).
+• You should come for dopleography on an empty stomach (more precisely, eating should occur no less than 8-9 hours before the study).

 How the examination takes place:

-• during the procedure, it is possible to change the patient's posture - lying on the side (lateral access), on the stomach (posterior access), on the back (anterior and posterolateral access), standing (taking into account the individual structure of the urinary system);
+• During the procedure, it is possible to change the patient's position - lying on his side (lateral access), on his stomach (posterior access), on his back (anterior and posterolateral access), standing (taking into account the individual structure of the urinary system);

 • they expose the lower back, where a special gel is applied (it improves the quality of the signal between the skin and the sensor);

-• sometimes the patient is asked to take a deep breath and hold his breath (usually this happens in relation to obese patients);
+• sometimes the patient is asked to do deep breath and hold your breath (usually this happens in obese patients);

 • the whole procedure lasts no more than half an hour;

-• no discomfort - immediately after the end of the scan, the patient returns to his usual way of life.
+• no discomfort - immediately after the scan is completed, the patient returns to his usual lifestyle.

 Contraindications and precautions

 Duplex examination is completely safe.
-Even pregnant women and young children can take it.
-An exception is patients with a pronounced pain syndrome with large diameter aneurysms of the abdominal aorta or its branches.
+Even pregnant women and small children can undergo it.
+The exception is patients with pronounced pain syndrome with large diameters of the aneurysm of the abdominal aorta or its branches.

-If at the same time there is a suspicion of possible complications, the issue of dopleography is decided individually:
+If there is a suspicion of possible complications, the issue of dopleography is resolved individually:

-• the study can be carried out if the specialist has high-quality ultrasound equipment at his disposal (which reduces the duration of the procedure);
+• the study can be carried out if the specialist has high-quality ultrasound equipment at his disposal (which can reduce the duration of the procedure);

-• the study is acceptable if the diagnostician is highly qualified and able to examine the patient quickly, accurately and with a high-quality result.
+• the study is permissible if the diagnostician is highly qualified and is able to examine the patient quickly, accurately and with high-quality results.

 Special approach in non-standard cases:

-• in the retroperitoneal space there may be tumors, abscesses, cysts and other formations - the diagnostician will have to do with posterolateral access (the patient lies on his side);
+• there may be tumors, abscesses, cysts and other formations in the retroperitoneal space - the diagnostician will have to make do with a posterolateral approach (the patient lies on his side);

-• the small diameter of the vessel and the large depth of its occurrence complicate the examination process (it will take longer work, the quality of the result is doubtful on low-class equipment).
+• the small diameter of the vessel and its large depth complicate the examination process (longer work will be required; with low-class equipment, the quality of the result is questionable).

 Research results

-It is very important how correctly the ultrasound conclusion is interpreted.
+It is very important how correctly the ultrasound report is interpreted.
 What should be revealed as a result of dopleography:

 • places of origin of additional branches;

-• the state of blood flow in the vessel;
+• state of blood flow in the vessel;

 • elasticity of the vessel wall;